 8.2 CSR Team:

-- Putting in place Monitoring mechanisms to track progress of projects and implementation of CSR Policy.
+- Monitoring of implementation of CSR Policy.

 - Recommend to the Board, modifications to CSR Policy as and when required.